S'pore project makes $1.4 million debut with NFT trading cards

 "It was a crazy night," says Mr Seng.
 "We were all excited about the sale itself but didn't expect much, given that we were not an established brand."

-Ms Ning Chong, founder of private art space The Culture Story, thinks Dark Zodiac's launch was pretty amazing for a new project without a big name.
+Ms Ning Chong, founder of private art space The Culture Story, thinks Dark Zodiac's launch was pretty impressive for a new project without a big name.

 "They plugged into the right online communities and platforms early and I think their efforts paid off," says Ms Chong, 37, who has been in the art industry for more than a decade.